wighawag/blockies-nft/docs/index.md

-## On-chain Blockies
+# On-chain Blockies
 Blockies as NFT.
-Each ethereum address owns its own one.
+Each ethereum address owns its own Blocky NFT.
 No minting needed.
-You can even use Permit (EIP-4494) to approve contracts via signatures.
-Note though that unless you transfer or call `emitSelfTransferEvent` indexer would not know of your token.
+You can even use Permit (EIP-4494) to approve transfer from contracts via signatures.
+Note though that unless you transfer or call `emitSelfTransferEvent` indexers would not know of your token.
+So if you want your Blocky to shows up, you can call `emitSelfTransferEvent(<your address>)`

+## **Methods**

 ----